Updated: Jun 1

 One - Once upon a time, I worked for an entity that I was so proud to call my employer.
 I was in the honeymoon phase for at least a few years, and I believed with all my heart we were making good decisions for the company, the clients, and the community.
 However, I had “the experience”.
 You know... the one, the one that changes everything.
 The one you try to shake off and pretend it didn’t happen, but you can feel it so hauntingly deep in your soul.
 We were in a client meeting, and the client asked something of us that we could not commit to, but my boss committed anyway.
 At that moment, my trust was shaken.
 But I kept on smiling through the meeting.

 I stuck with the company even after that, ya know, people make mistakes.
 But I was shown time and time again that this was the culture of the company.
 Overpromise and under-deliver.

 What’s that saying… when someone shows you who they are, believe them.

 Two- I grew up in Iowa, where there was a lack of cultural diversity.
 My one friend of color was Asian, but I didn’t really understand that life could be different between the two of us.
-She never talked to me about feeling different, being treated differently… maybe she didn’t feel those things or maybe she didn’t feel comfortable talking about it with me, the “I don’t see color” friend.
+She never talked to me about feeling different or being treated differently… maybe she didn’t feel those things, or maybe she didn’t feel comfortable talking about it with me, the “I don’t see color” friend.